pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`center = (x, y)`

         (Virtual attribute)
-        It is a tuple of two floats representing the center of the circle.
+        It's a tuple containing the `x` and `y` coordinates that represent the center of the circle.
 It can be reassigned.
 If reassigned, the circle will be moved to the new position.
 The radius will not be affected.

     .. attribute:: diameter, d
         | :sl:`diameter of the circle`